-Extremely popular throughout East Africa, the kanga (sometimes called leso) is a colorful rectangular piece of fabric that is distinguished by the different Kiswahili sayings or proverbs adorning each piece.
+Extremely popular throughout East Africa, the kanga (alternatively called leso) is a colorful rectangular piece of fabric that is distinguished by the different Kiswahili sayings or proverbs adorning each piece.
 Artifacts of the Swahili culture dating back to the mid 19th century, kangas are a well-admired form of clothing worn by women and often paired as shawls or headdresses, but are also used as curtains, tablecloths, bedding, mats, etc. Used by people of all faiths, kangas also often play a key role in major life passages such as birth, puberty, and marriage.
 There is a question as to which part of the East African coast – Mombasa or Zanzibar – kangas originated from.
 Though their usage was initially confined to the coastal communities of Kenya and Tanzania (Mombasa, Lamu, Pemba, Zanzibar, etc.) the popularity of kangas has spread throughout the African continent.

-Following are a few examples of kanga designs and some of the printed sayings that may be found on them – translated from Kiswahili and additionally supplemented with commentary by Professor Angaluki Muaka of the University of Minnesota Twin Cities African/African-American Studies Department:
+Following are a few examples of kanga designs and some of the printed sayings that may be found on them – translated from Kiswahili and supplemented with additional commentary by Professor Angaluki Muaka of the University of Minnesota Twin Cities African/African-American Studies Department:

 I love kanga sayings.
 They’re brilliant, wise, witty, powerful and sometimes just mischievous.
 Mischievous ones tend to be obscure and difficult to interpret.
 Kanga sayings are occasionally specific.
 So if you’re going to buy a kanga as a present for someone, then you must choose one with the appropriate saying.